bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Sorry, I didn't hear your question.
 Can you repeat please?

-## How dishonest participants are figured out/punished
+### How dishonest participants are figured out/punished

-Adam Gibson: 00:34:35
+Adam Fiscor: 00:34:35

 What if purple, the last one, changes the address, changes let's say red's address to his own address, then it's going to be red who doesn't sign.
 So you cannot really ban red, right?